-When you’re a third-generation JW, born and raised in Brooklyn, home of the famed headquarters of the Watchtower Bible & Tract Society (aka Bethel) and you actually have family members that are not only pioneers but personal friends with a lot of the people privileged enough to live and work at the headquarters, the shoes you are required to fill are quite enormous!
-All eyes are on you!
-In the JW world this is the equivalent of being a member of the royal family, or at the very least, the offspring of Donald Trump.
-In other words, big things are expected of you!
+When you’re a third-generation JW, born and raised in Brooklyn, home of the famed headquarters of the Watchtower Bible & Tract Society (aka Bethel) and you actually have family members that are not only pioneers but personal friends with a lot of the people privileged enough to live and work at the headquarters, the shoes you are required to fill are quite enormous.
+All eyes are on you.

 The majority of workers that are accepted to live and work at the JW headquarters (aka Bethel), are young men out of high school.
 All JW's are not required to work there; it's a person’s choice whether or not they'd like to apply.
 The workers at Bethel (Bethelites) are provided for with room and board but the pay is very meager and they work very long hours, mostly in the factories that manufacture the JW literature.
 Since we lived in Brooklyn, there were many young Bethelites that attended our congregation.
 When they are accepted to Bethel they are assigned to congregations by the JW headquarters.
 Most of these young boys who arrive at Bethel, all gung-ho and ready to work for the Lord, come from all over the country, and many of them from small towns in the Midwest.
 Therefore, it wasn’t unusual to see a 19 year old Ron Howard-look-alike, circa Happy Days, walking through the streets of, let’s say, Bedford Stuyvesant or Harlem, wearing a suit one size too big for him and carrying a book bag, trying to make his way from the subway to the local Kingdom Hall.
 Sometimes I got the feeling that the higher-ups in Bethel didn’t leave their cocoon very often and as a result didn’t have much of a clue what some of New York was like…especially in the 1980’s!